A tribe. A family. A twinkling crew of star-crossed humans. A bunch of misfit dipshits.

 Maybe it’s here she fell in love with slow travel; the idea that stopping the movement, taking a breath, and living in a place long-term breeds the warmest connections.
 It’s where her second family still resides.
 It’s where she processed much of her grief – a journey so many travellers must take.

-Her connection with Will led her to take a leap of faith and embark on an expedition into Pakistan with his tour company – Epic Backpacker Tours.
+Her connection with Will led her to take a leap of faith and embark on an expedition into Pakistan.
 Courtesy of the resulting mountain-addiction, she asked for a job, received one, and then we went right ahead and poached her because she’s just such excellence!

 Completely lacking in any kind of social filter, Laura brings a rare trait in the 21st-century to The Broke Backpacker team: critical incisiveness.
 With a lifetime of studies, teaching, and a Post-Graduate Diploma in Art Therapy to her name, her perspective is keen to say the least.
 When asked what she is most grateful for, she says: